skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/08_appendix_b_key_concepts.md

 ---
 layout: toolkit
-title: Appendix B&#58; Short introduction to agile software development
+title: Appendix B&#58; Key concepts
-permalink: /work/toolkits/agile-procurement-playbook/appendix-b-short-introduction-to-agile-software-development/
+permalink: /work/toolkits/agile-procurement-playbook/appendix-b-key-concepts/
 sidenav: agile_procurement_playbook
 ---

-# Appendix B: Short introduction to agile software development
+# Appendix B: Key concepts

+## Brief introduction to agile software development

 Agile is a time-bound, iterative approach to software delivery that builds software incrementally from the start of the project, instead of trying to deliver all at once.
 There's typically a cadence called sprints in which the team commits to delivering artifacts at the end of each for review.
 These artifacts can be working software, user personas, wireframes, etc.